jupyter-xeus/xeus/README.md

 If you need the `xeus` library only, you can omit the `BUILD_EXAMPLES` settings.

 ## Installing the Dependencies from Source

+The dependencies can also be installed from source.
+Simply clone the directories and run the following cmake and make instructions.

 ### libzmq